RomanBase/flutter_control/README.md

 - [FutureBlock] Retriggerable delay.
 - [DelayBlock] Delay to wrap a block of code to prevent 'super fast' completion and UI jiggles.
 - [Parse] Helps to parse json primitives and Iterables.
-Provides default values if parsing fails.
+Also helps to look up Lists and Maps for objects.
 - [Device] Wrapper over [MediaQuery].
 - [WidgetInitializer] Helps to initialize Widgets with init data.
-- [BaseTheme] Some basic values to work with during Widget composition.
+- [UnitId] Unique ID generator based on Time, Index or just Random.

 - and more..